 The LIN driver uses state flags to remember where it is between received bytes.
-After a byte is received, the driver uses these flags to decide what is the next unexecuted state, then jumps to that state.
-Figure 7 and Figure 8 outline the program flow through the different states.
-The states and state flags are listed and defined in Appendix A.
+After a byte is received, the driver uses these flags to decide what is the next unexecuted state, and then jumps to that state.
+Figure 5 and Figure 6 outline the program flow through the different states.
+The states are listed and defined in Appendix B.